cortex-js/compute-engine/src/docs/guide-expressions.md

 with a definition.**

 The definition of symbols and functions is set when an instance of a Compute Engine is created.

-It is also possible to provide dictionaries that contain additional definitions, when the Compute Engine is first created, or later at runtime.
+Dictionaries that contain additional definitions can be provided when the Compute Engine is first created, or later at runtime.

-The definition records contain information such as the domain or value of a symbol, or how to simplify or evaluate functions.
+The definitions record contain information such as the domain or value of a symbol, or how to simplify or evaluate functions.

 ### Symbol Binding